Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 5. a CloudWatch alarm evaluated the event against a threshold
 6. Amazon SNS delivered the resulting alert by email

-This is valuable because it shows that the lab can monitor security-relevant AWS administrative actions that reduce or change network exposure.
+This is valuable because it shows that the lab can monitor AWS administrative actions that modify network access controls.

 ### 3. CloudTrail-Side Signal Path: Ingress Rule Addition